-Locke showed him to the bathroom and placed shaving kit and hairbrush on the sink edge.
-Shod and cleaned up, Frank sat down at the enamel-topped table and ate a breakfast of oatmeal and over-buttered toast.
-In the center of the table lay eight onedollar bills and a wash of coins.
+Locke showed him to the bathroom and placed shaving kit and hairbrush on the sink's ledge.
+Shod and cleaned up, he rummaged in his pants pockets to see if the orderlies had missed anything, a quarter, a dime, but his CIB medal was the only thing they left him.
+The money Lily had given him, of course, was gone as well.
+Frank sat down at the enamel-topped table and ate a breakfast of oatmeal and over-buttered toast.
+In the center of the table lay eight one-dollar bills and a wash of coins.
 It could have been a poker pot, except it was surely far more hard-won: dimes slipped from small coin purses; nickels reluctantly given up by children who had other (sweeter) plans for them; the dollar bills representing the generosity of a whole family.
 "Seventeen dollars," said Locke.
-"That's more than enough for a bus ticket to Portland and somewhere near Chicago.
+"That's more than enough for a bus ticket to then on to Portland and somewhere near Chicago.
 Still it sure won't get you to Georgia but when you get to Portland, here's what you do."
 He instructed Frank to get in touch with a Reverend Jessie Maynard pastor of a Baptist church, and that he would call ahead and tell him to look out for another one.
 "Another one?"
 "Well, you not the first by a long shot.
 An integrated army is integrated misery.
 You all go fight, come back, they treat you like dogs.
 Change that.
 They treat dogs better."
 Frank stared at him, but didn't say anything.
 The army hadn't treated him so bad.
 It wasn't their fault he went ape every now and then.
 As a matter of fact the discharge doctors had been thoughtful and kind, telling him the craziness would leave in time.
 They knew all about it, but assured him it would pass.
 Just stay away from alcohol, they said.
 Which he didn't.
 Couldn't.
 Until he met Lily.
 Locke handed Frank a flap torn from an envelope with Maynard's address and told him that Maynard had a big congregation and could offer more help than his own small flock.
 Jean had packed six sandwiches, some cheese, some baloney and three oranges into a grocery bag.
 She handed it to him along with a watch cap.
 Frank put on the cap, thanked her and, peering into the bag, asked, "How long a trip is it?"
 "Don't matter," said Locke.
 "You'll be grateful for every bite since you won't be able to sit down at any bus stop counter.
+Listen here, you from Georgia and you been in a desegregated army and maybe you think up North is way different from down South.
+Don't believe it and don't count on it.
+Custom is just as real as law and can be just as dangerous.
 Come on, now.
 I'll drive you."
 Frank stood at the door, while the Reverend retrieved his coat and car keys.
 "Goodbye, Mrs. Locke.
 I do thank you."
-"Stay safe, son" she answered, patting his shoulder.
+"Stay safe, son," she answered, patting his shoulder.